shakebugs/shake-docs/docs/android/crash-reporting.md

 ## Introduction

-Shake will record the crashes and uncaught exceptions that occur in your app and intelligently group them on the dashboard, offering enough contextual information to help you with solving the issue.
-This is powerful in itself, but when combined with rest of the Shake features, it becomes a crash reporting power tool.
+Shake records crashes and uncaught exceptions that occur in your app and intelligently groups them on the dashboard, offering enough contextual information to help you with solving the issue.
+It is powerful on its own, but when combined with rest of the Shake features, it becomes a crash reporting power tool.

 ## Enable crash reporting